 - Decide if cancellations end the subscription immediately or at the end of the billing cycle

-- Downgrade subscriber role automatically if cancelled
+- Downgrade subscriber role automatically if canceled

 - Issue refunds